 For the joint venture that owned a mixed-use property in Honolulu, Hawaii, we had an effective 80% limited ownership interest in the property; however, the outside owner was the managing member and managed the day-to-day business of the property.
-In addition, we did not have "kick-out" rights relating to the outside owners' general partner interest.
+In addition, we did not have "kick-out" rights relating to the outside owner's managing membership interest.
 Accordingly, we accounted for these investments under the equity method of accounting.